Want to visit Portugal and wondering if you should spend your city break in Porto or Lisbon ?

 You can find something for everyone's taste.

-All the best views and monuments in both cities, along with many other beautiful places, are included in my eBook: The Road Trip Guide - Portugal.
+The best views and monuments in both cities, along with many other beautiful places, are included in my eBook.

 RIVERS - Douro vs Tagus